Learning a Group-Aware Policy for Robot Navigation: Introduction

-\begin{itemize} \item A reinforcement learning (RL) algorithm that combines robot navigation performance and group-aware social norms for learning a robust policy; \item A novel reward function that uses the convex hull of a group (Fig. \ref{fig:convex_hull}) as the group space to minimize impact to pedestrian groups and improve navigation performance; \item Software extensions to the CrowdNav simulation environment~\cite{Chen2019CrowdRobotIC} to support social navigation research; and \item Experimental results that demonstrate the efficacy of our learned policy with respect to robot navigation performance, human navigation performance, and maintenance of social norms. \end{itemize}
+\begin{itemize} \item A reinforcement learning (RL) algorithm based on proximal policy optimization (PPO)\cite{ScWoDhRaKl17} that combines robot navigation performance and group-aware social norms for learning a robust policy; \item A novel reward function that uses the convex hull of a group as the group space to minimize impact to pedestrian groups and improve navigation performance; \item Software extensions to the CrowdNav simulation environment~\cite{Chen2019CrowdRobotIC} to support social navigation research; and \item Experimental results that demonstrate the efficacy of our learned policy with respect to robot navigation performance, human navigation performance, and maintenance of social norms. \end{itemize}